-Who, outside of UPHS and the School of Medicine, might receive your personal health information?
+Who, outside the School of Medicine, might receive my information?

 As part of the study, the Principal Investigator, the study team and others listed above, may disclose your personal health information, including the results of the research study tests and procedures.
 This information may be disclosed to those listed below: